 First, why is the Quran being dragged into a discussion having ABSOLUTELY NOTHING WHATSOEVER to do with its textual transmission?
 What is the point?
 The topic of the debate is the New Testament and not the Quran.

-For arguments sake, let us suppose that the Quran has textual variants.
+Let us suppose that the Quran has textual variants for argument's sake.
 How on earth is that relevant in a discussion pertaining to the textual transmission and preservation of the New Testament?
-Why would White go out of his way and demand his opponent, who does not even happen to be a Muslim and who honestly professes his ignorance on Quranic and Islamic studies, to comment upon the Quran and Islam?
+Why would White go out of his way and demand his opponent, who does not even happen to be a Muslim and who honestly professes his ignorance of Quranic and Islamic studies, to comment upon the Quran and Islam?
 That the Quran has textual variants has no bearing upon the topic of the debate and does nothing to 'refute' any argument presented by Ehrman against the textual reliability of the New Testament writings.

-Therefore, it is completely out of order to drag in the Quran one way or the other in a debate on the textual preservation of the New Testament.
-Bringing in the Quran in a debate having nothing to do with it was even more bizarre considering the fact that White's opponent was an agnostic and not a Muslim!
+Therefore, it is entirely out of order to drag in the Quran one way or the other in a debate on the textual preservation of the New Testament.
+Bringing in the Quran in a debate having nothing to do with it was even more bizarre because White's opponent was an agnostic and not a Muslim!

-Secondly, White's desperation is clear when he thoughtlessly attributes Ehrman's very reasonable refusal to comment upon the Quran to the latter's alleged 'tremendous fear'.
-It is as if in the world of James White there can be no legitimate reason, other than one being in 'tremendous fear', to decline discussing the Quran.
-He produces no argument and no evidence whatsoever to support the assertion that Ehrman refused to comment upon the Quran due to being in 'tremendous fear'.
+Secondly, White's desperation is clear when he thoughtlessly attributes Ehrman's very reasonable refusal to comment upon the Quran to the latter's alleged 'tremendous fear.'
+In the world of James White, there can be no legitimate reason, other than one being in 'tremendous fear,' to decline to discuss the Quran.
+He produces no argument and no evidence whatsoever to support the assertion that Ehrman refused to comment upon the Quran due to being in 'tremendous fear.'
 It does not take a genius to see through White's psychological game.
-He is employing a sorry little rhetorical tactic of utilising buzzwords, or scare words, such as 'tremendous fear', to garner the support of his like-minded evangelical fan-base and for the negative anti-Muslim connotation/picture it evokes in the minds of many non-Muslims.
-The buzzword or the loaded terminology of 'tremendous fear', with all its rhetorical power, is used to manipulate the readers' sympathies in order to influence opinion against Ehrman.
-The use of such overtly loaded terminology serves the purpose of merely swaying the emotions of the readers.
-Rather than present an argument, the overtones of the emotionally loaded words are meant to 'do all the work'.
+He is employing a sorry little rhetorical tactic of utilizing buzzwords or scare words, such as 'tremendous fear,' to garner the support of his like-minded evangelical fan base and for the negative anti-Muslim connotation/picture it evokes in the minds of many non-Muslims.
+With all its rhetorical power, the buzzword or the loaded terminology of 'tremendous fear' is used to manipulate the reader's sympathies to influence opinion against Ehrman.
+Using such overtly loaded terminology serves the purpose of merely swaying the readers' emotions.
+Rather than present an argument, the overtones of the emotionally loaded words are meant to 'do all the work.'
 Poor debaters often employ this discredited rhetorical ploy to compensate for their low argumentation skills.

 We need to ask, why on earth is it 'confusing' or 'nonsensical' to conclude that Ehrman, quite rightly, did not comment upon the Quran because 1) the subject of the debate was the New Testament and not the Quran; 2) Ehrman is not a scholar/expert on Quranic studies?
-On what basis are these two possibilities to be dismissed a priori in favour of White's 'tremendous fear' hypothesis?
-What makes more sense, particularly in light of Ehrman's own reasoning as summarised by White, "he professed utter ignorance of Islam last night, once even accusing me of trying to "liken" him to a Muslim!"?
-Does it seem sensible to dismiss Ehrman's own stated reasoning for the one conjured up by White?
-This can only be done if White can prove to his readers that he has the ability to go inside Ehrman's mind and extract the latter's 'real' reasons for not commenting upon the Quran and Islam.
+On what basis are these two possibilities to be dismissed a priori in favor of White's 'tremendous fear' hypothesis?
+What makes more sense, particularly in light of Ehrman's reasoning as summarised by White, "he professed utter ignorance of Islam last night, once even accusing me of trying to "liken" him to a Muslim!"?
+Does it seem sensible to dismiss Ehrman's stated reasoning for the one conjured up by White?
+This can only be done if White can prove to his readers that he can go inside Ehrman's mind and extract the latter's 'real' reasons for not commenting upon the Quran and Islam

 Third, White writes: